Honor Judith Rosenbaum's leadership on her 10th anniversary as JWA’s CEO by making a donation!

 Emily Rosenberg

 Emily Rosenberg is a lesbian activist with a strong Jewish identity who lives in Oakland, California.
-She is currently President of the San Jose Museum of Quilts & Textiles and has served on the boards of the Women Donors Network, Zero Population Growth, Horizons LGBT Community Foundation, and local and regional non-profits.
+She is a past President of the San Jose Museum of Quilts & Textiles and has served on the boards of the Women Donors Network, Zero Population Growth, Horizons LGBT Community Foundation, and local and regional non-profits.
 Emily did some of the early interviews for the San Francisco Holocaust Oral History Project and more recently has worked through JFCS to help resettle a family of nine from Afghanistan.
 Emily created projects including the Community Chicken Soupers, which delivered Jewish holiday food to shut-ins; PAWS, which cared for pets of early AIDS patients; and Team Schleppers, which organized for Obama.
 She has created several dog park initiatives and was one of the early leaders in an informal Lesbian philanthropy community.
 She has done decades of grassroots organizing and volunteering for Democrats.
 Emily has a lifetime involvement with Jewish family history and was first drawn to JWA almost 20 years ago because of the storytelling mission..

 Terry Rosenberg